videofirst/vft-example-ui-tests/java/bdd-exp-gradle-junit5-micronaut/README.md

    as possible.
 All code design decisions will have this as a focus.
 However, more advanced coders will appreciate the raw power of Java.

-5. *Output as DSL* - even though we're not using a DSL - the output will be the same.
-Means in the future we may provide that as an option.
+5. *Output as DSL* - even though we're not using a DSL as an input - the output will be the same format.
+We may in future reconsider this DSL as an input.

 ### Next Steps